-- Provides general oversight relating to the management of our financial affairs. - Reviews and approves establishment of lines of credit or other short-term borrowing arrangements and investing excess working capital funds on a short-term basis. - Reviews and makes recommendations to the Board concerning changes to capital structure, including the incurrence of long-term debt, issuance of equity securities, share repurchases, and the payment of dividends, as well as capital expenditures. - Approves our charitable contributions budget. - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board.
+- Provides general oversight relating to the management of our financial affairs. - Reviews and approves establishment of lines of credit or other short-term borrowing arrangements and investing excess working capital funds on a short-term basis. - Reviews and makes recommendations to the Board concerning changes to capital structure, including the incurrence of long-term debt, issuance of equity securities, share repurchases, and the payment of dividends, as well as capital expenditures. - Reviews annually the adequacy of the Committee charter and recommends proposed changes to the Board. - Oversees our policies and practices on political contributions, including those contained in our Code of Ethical Business Conduct, and reviews our political activities, including lobbying and/or through trade associations of which we are a member, and expenditures, and ensure that any such activities are consistent with and serve to promote our business strategy and goals. - · Reviews and approves charitable contributions and community support budgets.